webrecorder/replayweb.page/site/docs/index.md

 ### Archives, Repositories, and Other Projects Using ReplayWeb.page

-ReplayWeb.page allows web archives samlessly integrate into existing web sites, be it repositories, collections, or other archiving services.
+ReplayWeb.page allows web archives seamlessly integrate into existing web sites, be it repositories, collections, or other archiving services.

 Below are a few of the integrations we know of that use ReplayWeb.page: